turbot/pipes-docs/docs/using/flowpipe/pipelines.md

 ## Viewing Pipelines

 You can view and run pipelines from the **Pipelines** tab for the Flowpipe service in your workspace.
-Navigate to your workspace, then the the **Pipes** tab, and choose **Flowpipe**.
+Navigate to your workspace, then to the **Pipes** tab, and choose **Flowpipe**.
 The **Pipelines** tab will list the runnable pipelines for the mods that you have installed, as well as information about any triggers that have been set up, the last time the pipeline has run, and the next time it will run if it has been scheduled.
 You can type a search string or filter in the **Query** box to filter the list.

 ![](/images/docs/pipes/flowpipe/flowpipe_pipelines_list.png)